superjose/learning-rust-zero2prod/readme.md

 will fail;
 • if we try to run two or more tests in parallel only one of them will manage to bind the port, all others will fail.

+How do we find a random available port for our tests?
+The operating system comes to the rescue: we will be using port 0.
+Port 0 is special-cased at the OS level: trying to bind port 0 will trigger an OS scan for an available port which will then be bound to the application.